lukebfox/nixops-hetznercloud/README.md

 ## Installing NixOps with plugins

 There is no official method for this yet, however it is not difficult anymore.
-If you build your NixOS configurations with Flakes you can refer to [lukebfox/nixops-with-plugins](http://github.com/lukebfox/nixops-with-plugins) which comes with the [AWS](http://github.com/NixOS/nixops-aws), [GCE](http://github.com/nix-community/nixops-gce), Hetzner Cloud, [Virtd](http://github.com/nix-community/nixops-libvirtd) and [VBox](http://github.com/nix-community/nixops-vbox) plugins installed.
+If you build your NixOS configurations with Flakes you can use [nixops-with-plugins](http://github.com/lukebfox/nixops-with-plugins) as an input.
+It comes with the [AWS](http://github.com/NixOS/nixops-aws), [GCE](http://github.com/nix-community/nixops-gce), Hetzner Cloud, [Virtd](http://github.com/nix-community/nixops-libvirtd) and [VBox](http://github.com/nix-community/nixops-vbox) plugins installed.
 Here is a [solid example](https://github.com/lukebfox/nix-infrastructure/) of this from my own configs.
 If you don't use flakes, with the [original](https://github.com/typetetris/nixops-with-plugins) is more appropriate.

 ## Usage

 Before you can use NixOps to manage Hetzner Cloud Resources you must have a Hetzner Cloud account.
 You'll need to manually create any project which you want to be managed with NixOps, and generate a project-specific API token which NixOps will use for authentication (security>api tokens>generate api token).

-The example code introduces Hetzner Cloud resource management with NixOps.
-The NixOps deployment options specific to Hetzner Cloud are declared in the nix files.
-Supported resources are as follows:
+Currently supported resources are as follows:

 | Resource      | State |
 |:--------------|:-----:|